Nutrition

 The keys to successful animal feeding are:

-keeping the herd healthily fed
+keeping the herd fed healthily and maximizing/optimizing

 and maximize/optimize dry matter intake.